austinevick/austinevick/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on flutter projects
-- 🌱 I’m currently learning NodeJS and MongoDB
+- 🌱 I’m currently learning flutter and android development
 - 👯 I’m looking to collaborate ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about flutter